 Maritime Museum of San Diego

 The MMSD website provides a comprehensive program overview including the faculty, venue, field trips, and information about stipends, housing, and transportation.
-Before submitting an application, be sure to read the 2013 NEH Applicant Guidelines, which are included with this letter and have been posted on the project website.
-Completed applications are submitted to Susan Sirota, not the NEH, and must be postmarked no later then March 4, 2013.
-Successful applicants will be notified of their selection by April 1, 2013 and have until April 5, 2013 to accept or decline the offer.
+Before submitting an application, be sure to read the NEH Applicant Guidelines, which are included with this letter and have been posted on the project website.
+Completed applications are submitted to Susan Sirota, not the NEH, and must be postmarked no later then March 2, 2015.
+Successful applicants will be notified of their selection on March 30, 2015, and they will have until April 3, 2015 to accept or decline the offer.
 Once participants accept an offer, they may not accept another offer for a different NEH program.

 We look forward to sailing with you!

 Project Director, Empires of the Wind: Exploration of the United States Pacific West Coast Teacher Workshop